Skip to Content

 After an alimony order has been made, the court may modify the order if the party requesting the modification can show a substantial change in circumstances.
 If the court determines that a substantial change in circumstances has occurred, it may increase, decrease, or terminate the alimony award.

-For example, alimony may be modified if the dependent spouse has become self-supporting and no longer needs the support, or if the supporting spouse has lost his or her job and can no longer afford to make the payments.
+For example, alimony may be modified if the dependent spouse has become self-supporting and no longer needs support, or if the supporting spouse has lost their job and can no longer afford payments.

 How to Enforce Alimony Payments

 If your ex-spouse is not making the alimony payments as ordered by the court, you may take legal action to enforce the order.
 To enforce an alimony order, you will need to file a motion with the court.
 In the motion, you will need to explain that your ex-spouse has not been making the payments, and you will need to provide evidence of the missed payments.
-If the court agrees that your ex-spouse has not been making the payments, it may order him or her to pay the past-due amounts plus any interest and attorney fees.
-The court may also hold your ex-spouse in contempt of court, which can result in fines or even jail time.
+If the court agrees that your ex-spouse has not been making the payments, it may order them to pay the past-due amounts, plus any interest and attorney fees.
+The court may also hold your ex-spouse in contempt, which can result in fines or potentially jail time.

 At Collins Family Law Group, we understand how important alimony is to you and your future.
-Whether you are seeking alimony, or you are concerned that you may have to pay alimony to your ex-spouse, we can help.
-Our Charlotte alimony attorney will explain how alimony works in North Carolina and what you may be entitled to or what you may have to pay.
+Whether you are seeking alimony or are concerned you may have to pay alimony to your ex-spouse, our Charlotte alimony attorneys can help.
+We explain how spousal support works under North Carolina law and what you may be entitled to or what you may be required to pay.

-If you are seeking alimony, we can help you gather the necessary evidence to demonstrate your need for support.
-If you are concerned about paying alimony, we can help you gather the necessary evidence to demonstrate that your ex-spouse does not need support or that you cannot afford to make the payments.
-We will fight to protect your rights and your financial future.
+If you are seeking alimony, our Charlotte spousal support attorneys can help you gather the financial evidence necessary to demonstrate your need for support.
+If you are facing alimony payments, we can help you construct a clear financial picture that demonstrates your true ability to pay or asserts that your ex-spouse does not require support.
+We are committed to protecting your rights and your financial future at every turn.

 Our Satisfied Clients